pingcap/docs-dm/en/get-started.md

 TiDB DM (Data Migration) is a platform that supports migrating large, complex, production data sets from MySQL or MariaDB to TiDB.

-DM supports creating and importing an initial dump of data, as well as keeping data replicated during migration by reading and applying binary logs from the source data store.
+DM supports creating and importing an initial dump of data, as well as keeping data migrated during migration by reading and applying binary logs from the source data store.
 DM can migrate sharded topologies from in-production databases by merging tables from multiple separate upstream MySQL/MariaDB instances/clusters.
 In addition to its use for migrations, DM is often used on an ongoing basis by existing MySQL or MariaDB users who deploy a TiDB cluster as a secondary library, to either provide improved horizontal scalability or run real-time analytical workloads on TiDB without needing to manage an ETL pipeline.

 In this tutorial, we'll see how to migrate a sharded table from multiple upstream MySQL instances.
 We'll do this a couple of different ways.
 First, we'll merge several tables/shards that do not conflict; that is, they're partitioned using a scheme that does not result in conflicting unique key values.
 Then, we'll merge several tables that **do** have conflicting unique key values.